Towns & villages

 The castle is now a shell but the impressive facades remain and are testament to the magnificent home that was built in the early 19th century.

-The castle and gardens were left in ruins in the mid 20th century but a recent project has begun to maintain the castle and bring the gardens back to life.
+The castle and gardens were left in ruins in the mid 20th century but a relatively recent project has saved the castle and brought the gardens back to life.

 The stable courtyard has been sympathetically renovated to provide a cafe, gift shop and toilet facilities.

 Entrance fee applies to the castle and gardens which are open daily all year.

 106 bus stops outside the main gate.
 A 506 bus between Kendal and Penrith also stops in Hackthorpe village, just over 1 mile walk.

 next to the River Lowther.
 It was the only Abbey within the Lake District boundary and is now in the care of English Heritage.
 The Abbey was founded around